MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 ## Connect to AKS cluster

-The following sections require a Linux terminal with `kubectl` installed.
+The following sections require a terminal with `kubectl` installed to manage the WLS cluster.
 To install `kubectl` locally, use the [az aks install-cli](/cli/azure/aks#az-aks-install-cli) command.

+Follow the steps to connect to AKS cluster.

 1. Open Azure portal and go to the resource group that was provisioned in [Deploy WLS on AKS](#deploy-wls-on-aks-using-azure-marketplace-offer).
 1. Select the AKS cluster from resource list.
 Select button **Connect**, you find the guidance of how to connect the AKS cluster.